ajnirp/ajnirp.github.io/content/blog/python_chained_assignment.md

 ## Chained assignment has a footgun

-In Python, chained assignment has a subtle (if well-known) footgun.
+In Python, chained assignment has a subtle (though well-known) footgun.
 The following function returns `True`:

 ```python,linenos
 def example():